Pad String With Zeros in Python

 Use the zfill()

-method in Python takes a number specifying the desired length of the string as a parameter and adds zeros to the left of the string until it is of the desired length.
+method accepts a numerical parameter specifying the desired length of the string and adds zeros to the left until the string reaches the desired length.
 If the number passed in as the parameter is smaller than the length of the original string, then there is no change.

 A = "007"